navdeepsingh/fbinstant-tictactoe-client/README.md

-# Instant Game Communication Demo
+# Instant Game Demo - Tic Tac Toe

 This demo contains code that demonstrates the more important types of interactions that an Instant Game client can have with backend services: sending/receiving payloads to Game Bot and saving/retrieving data to a custom backend.